Is Telefonaktiebolaget LM Ericsson (publ) (ERIC) a Keeper?

 ERIC’s Market Performance

-ERIC stocks went down by -1.70% for the week, with a monthly jump of 6.27% and a quarterly performance of 8.94%, while its annual performance rate touched 66.95%.
-The volatility ratio for the week stands at 1.31% while the volatility levels for the past 30 days are set at 1.46% for Telefonaktiebolaget LM Ericsson (publ).
-The simple moving average for the period of the last 20 days is 0.02% for ERIC stocks with a simple moving average of 14.36% for the last 200 days.
+ERIC stocks went up by 0.80% for the week, with a monthly drop of -0.36% and a quarterly performance of 5.70%, while its annual performance rate touched 67.07%.
+The volatility ratio for the week stands at 1.52% while the volatility levels for the past 30 days are set at 1.48% for Telefonaktiebolaget LM Ericsson (publ).
+The simple moving average for the period of the last 20 days is -0.00% for ERIC stocks with a simple moving average of 13.93% for the last 200 days.

-Volatility was left at 1.46%, however, over the last 30 days, the volatility rate increased by 1.31%, as shares surge +3.66% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.09% upper at present.
+Volatility was left at 1.48%, however, over the last 30 days, the volatility rate increased by 1.52%, as shares sank -0.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.79% upper at present.

-During the last 5 trading sessions, ERIC fell by -1.70%, which changed the moving average for the period of 200-days by +44.39% in comparison to the 20-day moving average, which settled at $13.91.
-In addition, Telefonaktiebolaget LM Ericsson (publ) saw 16.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ERIC rose by +0.80%, which changed the moving average for the period of 200-days by +17.70% in comparison to the 20-day moving average, which settled at $13.90.
+In addition, Telefonaktiebolaget LM Ericsson (publ) saw 16.32% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ERIC